jsardo9/ServerChess/README.md

 # ServerChess
  Chess interface for players to connect online via remote server.
+ GUI for each player which updates in real time as moves are played.

 # Instructions
 - Run "Server.java" on a computer which you want to host the server.